Our guide to Japan cruises

 Japan in autumn (September, October and November)

-During autumn, you can expect to experience milder weather with infrequent rainstorms making it, like spring, a perfect time to travel with average temperatures dropping from around 23 degrees Celsius in September to a cooler 16 degrees Celsius in November.
+During autumn, you can expect to experience milder weather with infrequent rainstorms making it, like spring, a perfect time to travel, with average temperatures dropping from around 23 degrees Celsius in September to a cooler 16 degrees Celsius in November.
 Plentiful festivals and beautiful scenery add to the majestic nature of an autumn Japan cruise.

 Japan cruise travel tips